puppetlabs/cisco_ios/README.md

 namevar

-The hostname or address of the DNS server
+The hostname or address of the DNS server.

 #### network_dns

-Configure DNS settings for network devices
+Configure DNS settings for network devices.

 ##### Properties